Negative Exponents

 Multiplying Negative Exponents

 Multiplication of negative exponents is the same as the multiplication of any other number.
 As we have already discussed that negative exponents can be expressed as fractions, so they can easily be solved after they are converted to fractions.
-After this conversion, we multiply negative exponents using the same rules that we apply for multiplying positive exponents.
+After this conversion, we multiply negative exponents using the same multiplication rule that we apply for multiplying positive exponents.
 Let us understand the multiplication of negative exponents with the following example.

 Example: Solve: (4/5)-3 × (10/3)-2

-- The first step is to write the expression in its reciprocal form, which changes the negative exponent to a positive one: (5/4)3×(3/10)2
+- The first step is to write the expression in its reciprocal form, which changes the negative exponent to a positive one: (5/4)3 × (3/10)2

 - Now open the brackets: \(\frac{5^{3} \times 3^{2}}{4^{3} \times 10^{2}}\)